Blood Ties (Homicide: Life on the Street): Part one

 Meanwhile, a motorcyclist fires shots at the moving car of Lewis and Falsone; the two narrowly avoid injury and the motorcyclist escapes.
-Almost immediately afterward, Lewis and Falsone are called to investigate the shooting death of a woman on a nearby street.
+Almost immediately afterward, the detectives are called to investigate the shooting death of a woman on a nearby street.
 At the scene they find Stivers (Toni Lewis), who was speaking to the woman when she was shot; police later conclude Stivers was the real target.
 While Munch and Kellerman are leaving the hotel, somebody opens fire on them and shoots Kellerman in the arm.
 Falsone suggests the shooter is targeting the detectives who were involved in the previous fatal shooting of drug dealer Luther Mahoney.
 Kellerman becomes angry when Falsone questions the report of Mahoney's death, which indicates Kellerman shot Mahoney to save Lewis; Falsone said autopsy reports indicate Mahoney was beaten badly.

 After questioning several of Mahoney's former associates, drug supplier Wilkie Collins (Robert F. Chew) is pressured into telling Lewis and Falsone the shooter was Mahoney's nephew, Junior Bunk (Mekhi Phifer).
-They arrest Junior Bunk and find the matching gun, a Desert Eagle pistol prompting Bunk to admit he shot at the police to "send a message" from his mother, Georgia Rae Mahoney (Hazelle Goodman), over the death of her brother, Luther.
+They arrest Junior Bunk and find the matching gun, a Desert Eagle pistol, prompting Bunk to admit he shot at the police to "send a message" from his mother, Georgia Rae Mahoney (Hazelle Goodman), over the death of her brother, Luther.
 Georgia is arrested trying to flee in a jet to the Cayman Islands, where she used to handle Luther's drug money.

 Meanwhile, following Brierre's autopsy, Cox (Michelle Forbes) finds somebody had consensual sex with the victim before her death.
-Pembleton and Bayliss learn from Felix Wilson's daughter Thea (Ellen Bethea) that Brierre had a vicious and abusive ex-boyfriend named Kaja.
-Pembleton and Gee declare Kaja the primary suspect, despite protests from Ballard that the lead is thin and that they have not properly questioned Felix Wilson.
+Pembleton and Bayliss learn from Felix's daughter Thea (Ellen Bethea) that Brierre had a vicious and abusive ex-boyfriend named Kaja.
+Pembleton and Gee declare Kaja the prime suspect, despite protests from Ballard that the lead is thin and that they have not properly questioned Felix.
 The episode ends with an imprisoned Georgia Rae Mahoney stating Kellerman will hear from her soon.